 Condition requirement Means of monitoring during period under review Compliance achieved?
 14. All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH conductivity chloride; and total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results.
 Yes 15.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
 Yes 16.
 The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 Receipt of satisfactory report by 31 August each year.
-Yes 17.
+Not assessed - Report completed prior to submission due date 17.
 Consent review provision.
-N/A N/A respect of this consent pliance and environmental performance in e performance in respect of this consent High High
+N/A N/A Overall assessment of consent comrespect of this consent Overall assessment of administrative High High